 Pupil Premium Information

 The school receives government funding for each pupil who is eligible for Free School Meals (FSM) or who has been eligible in the last six years.
 Pupil Premium is also granted for children who have been ‘looked after’ continuously for at least six months.
 There is also a service child Premium for children whose parents are in the armed services.

 The government’s assumption is that such pupils are disadvantaged by their family circumstances and would benefit from targeted support and access to opportunities which might otherwise be denied to them.
 The money is not ring-fenced and can be used to support the raising of attainment of the most vulnerable pupils and targeted at narrowing the attainment gap.
-For 2016/17 there were 26 CRGS pupils who qualified for Pupil Premium funding: 24 Deprivation Premiums at £935 per pupil and 2 Service Child Premiums at £300 per pupil.
+For 2017/18 there were 27 CRGS pupils who qualified for Pupil Premium funding: 24 Deprivation Premiums (£935 each), two Service Child Premiums (¬£300), and one Adopted from Care Premium (¬£1900).

 The pupils who qualify for the Pupil Premium will be individually monitored to check that they are:

 - Receiving appropriate academic, pastoral and emotional support

 - Not being denied access to important enrichment opportunities or educational resources for financial reasons

 A member of staff has been given specific responsibility for monitoring these pupils’ academic progress, well-being, attendance, behaviour and involvement in school life.
 He will coordinate support as appropriate and instigate intervention strategies when they are required.
 The school’s priority will be to meet the individual needs of the designated pupils and to respond to circumstances in the course of the year.